Mibew/mibew/src/mibew/README.txt

 10. Change your name.
 11. Wait for your visitors on 'Pending users' page.

-On unix/linux platforms change the owner of /mibew/files/avatar folder to the user, under which the web server is running (for instance, www).
+On unix/linux platforms change the owner of /mibew/files/avatar and /mibew/cache folders to the user, under which the web server is running (for instance, www).
+The owner should have all rights on the folders /mibew/files/avatar and /mibew/cache
-The owner should have all rights on the folder /mibew/files/avatar (chmod 700 /mibew/files/avatar).
+(chmod 700 /mibew/files/avatar && chmod 700 /mibew/cache).